Skip to Content

 What time is the sunset in Bagan?

 Depending on whether you’re visiting during summer or winter, you can expect the sun to set at around 5:40-6:15 pm.
-We recommend getting to your location at least an hour before that and spend the time exploring the grounds.
+We recommend getting to your location at least an hour before that and spending the time exploring the grounds.

 We recommend getting in early to see sunrise or sunset in Bagan